Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/human-practices.md

 In addition to “allergic symptoms, diarrhoea, loss of hair, [...], nausea, dizziness, or fatigue”, patients experienced social isolation, and their “symptoms were not taken seriously by healthcare professionals” [^1].

 ​​As we witness our grandparents diligently sorting their pills, we are confronted with a profound question: how do these medications, each with its own distinct biochemical signature and mechanisms of action, interact within the human body?\
-What impact do these medications have in conjunction with more complex biologics and therapeutics?
+What impact do these medications have in conjunction with other drugs, more complex biologics and therapeutics?

 ## The Solution is Software